-The area named the Hills of Transylvania expands around the valleys of the Tarnava Mare, Hartibaciu and Olt Rivers.
-It is situated between the cities of Sibiu, Sighisoara and Brasov.
+The area named the Hills of Transylvania expands around the valleys of the Tarnava Mare, Hartibaciu and Olt Rivers, found between the cities of Sibiu, Sighisoara and Brasov.

 The Hills of Transylvania include areas of an important natural value among which 5 sites Natura 2000:

 - the Oak and Common Oak Forest on the Dosul Fanatului

 - The Oak and Common Oak forest on the Purcaretul Hill

 The Hills of Transylvania is a destination that spreads on 237.515 hectares, with a population of around 60.000 inhabitants and includes 44 communes.

 The Saxon villages with fortified churches are the most characteristic element in the Hills of Transylvania.
 There is no Saxon village without a fortified church.

 In a restrained space there are an impressive number of fortified churches, over 60.